-during term time the designated safeguarding lead (or a deputy) should always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns.
+- during term time the designated safeguarding lead (or a deputy) should always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns.
+Jayne Sausby-Gallimore is the DSL at Springwell Alternative Academy Spalding and she is supported by 4 deputy DSLs who can cover in her absence or offer support with safeguarding concerns - It is a matter for individual schools and colleges and the DSL to arrange adequate and appropriate cover arrangements for any out of hours/out of term activities.